 The tapestry was displayed in the Sistine Chapel in 1519.
 It’s probable that Raphael saw it and even supervised its installation in the chapel.

-15. Christofano Allori, Judith with the Head of Holofernes, Buckingham Palace
+15. Cristofano Allori, Judith with the Head of Holofernes, Buckingham Palace

-Allori was a Florentine painter in the Baroque period.
+Allori was a Florentine painter in the late Mannerist period.
 This painting is a dramatic rendering of the Bible story of Judith and Holofernes.
 It’s Allori’s most famous painting.

 It depicts the Old Testament story of Judith and Holofernes, in which a heroic woman beheads the warlord who’s besieged her town in Israel.